AlohaBrowser/cookie-consent-management/work-item/README.md

 * **Consent expiration**: Any consent given by the user must expire **at least** once a quarter.

 * **Subdomains**: Each consent must be associated with one domain only.
 It is prohibited to extend consents given on one domain to other domains or subdomains of that domain.

+* **Consent dialog closing** : If the browser allows the user to close the consent dialog without making a choice, it should be treated as `Deny all`.

 ### Optional Features